MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install Visio or Project in the same languages as an existing version of Office 365 ProPlus

-[xx - fix to discuss as Visio and Project specifically]

-You can automatically install the same languages that are in use by an existing version of Office 365 ProPlus or a subscription version of Visio or Project.
+You can automatically install Visio and Project in the languages that are in use by an existing version of Office 365 ProPlus.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
 Instead, you must edit the configuration file in a text editor.